Estimating Driver Personality Traits from On-Road Driving Data: Introduction

 We use the dataset in~\cite{Yoshihara2016Accurate}, which includes time-series driving data collected from in-vehicle sensors, for example, acceleration, brake, and steering angle sensors.
 The subjects are older drivers who drive on public roads.
-In terms of metrics from driver psychological characteristics, we use the Driving Style Questionnaire (DSQ) \cite{ishibashi2007indices}, Workload Sensitivity Questionnaire~\cite{ishibashi2008indices}, and several neuropsychology tests, including the Trail Making test~\cite{reitan1958validity}, Maze test~~\cite{ott2008computerized}, and Useful Field of View test~\cite{ball1993useful}.
+In terms of metrics from driver psychological characteristics, we use the Driving Style Questionnaire (DSQ)~\cite{ishibashi2007indices}, Workload Sensitivity Questionnaire (WSQ)~\cite{ishibashi2008indices}, and several neuropsychology tests, including the Trail Making Test (TMT)~\cite{reitan1958validity}, Maze test~~\cite{ott2008computerized}, and Useful Field of View test (UFOV)~\cite{ball1993useful}.

-The main contributions of this paper are as follows. \begin{enumerate} \item \textbf{Prediction of drivers' psychological characteristics considering road types:} The proposed method uses road type information to estimate drivers' psychological characteristics.
-Road type information is informative for the estimation of drivers' psychological characteristics because the ability to drive safely differs among road types~\cite{de2001predicting}.
+The main contributions of this paper are as follows. \begin{enumerate} \item \textbf{Estimation of drivers' psychological characteristics considering road types:} The proposed method uses road type information to estimate drivers' psychological characteristics.
+Road type information is informative for the estimation of drivers' psychological characteristics because the ability to drive safely differs across different road types~\cite{de2001predicting}.
 We introduce the method in Section \ref{Method} and present the evaluation of the performance in Section \ref{Results}.

-\item \textbf{Analysis of effective in-vehicle sensors for predicting drivers' psychological characteristics:} Effective in-vehicle sensors for estimating psychological driver characteristics from driving data are still unknown.
-We analyze effective in-vehicle sensors from various types of sensors in Section \ref{Discussion}.
+\item \textbf{Analysis of effective in-vehicle sensors for estimating drivers' psychological characteristics:} The Effectiveness of in-vehicle sensors for estimating psychological driver characteristics from driving data is still unknown.
+We assess the effectiveness of in-vehicle sensors using various types of sensors in Section \ref{Discussion}.

-\item \textbf{Analysis of the effective duration of driving behavior for the estimation of drivers' psychological characteristics:} We reveal how the duration of behavior has important information about the drivers' psychological characteristics in Sections \ref{Results} and \ref{Discussion}.
-This knowledge is useful for feature extraction or prediction models that achieve high accuracy. \end{enumerate}
+\item \textbf{Analysis of the effective duration of driving behavior for the estimation of drivers' psychological characteristics:} We reveal how the duration of behavior contains important information about drivers' psychological characteristics in Sections \ref{Results} and \ref{Discussion}.
+This knowledge is useful for feature extraction or estimation models that achieve high accuracy. \end{enumerate}